alexa-samples/skill-sample-nodejs-zero-to-hero/08/README.md

 ## Diff

-1. **handlers.js**: create file, refactoring of handlers.
-Add direct handle() call of SayBirthdayIntentHandler to LaunchRequestHandler.
-For RegisterBirthdayIntentHandler, SayBirthdayIntentHandler and RemindBirthdayIntentHandler: Add APL directive, use util.js APL helper and url helper to pass background urls.
-Add card response.
+1. **handlers.js**: create file, put handlers here.
+For SayBirthdayIntentHandler, RemindBirthdayIntentHandler and CelebrityVirthdaysIntenteHandler: Add APL directive, use util.js APL helper and AHS url helper to pass background urls.
+Add card responses too.
-2. **skill.json**: insert APL interface definition
+2. **skill.json**: insert APL interface definition for reference (not used in the project)
-3. **util.js**: insert supportsAPL() function.
-Insert APL directive helper method (requires ./constants)
+3. **util.js**: insert supportsAPL() function
-4. **documents**: create folder with launchRequest.json and launchSampleDatasource.json (for the APL athoring tool)
+4. **documents**: create folder with launchScreen.json and launchSampleDatasource.json (for the APL athoring tool)
-5. **constants.js**: create APLDoc structure pointing to to launchRequest.json (for now)
+5. **constants.js**: create APLDoc structure pointing to to launchScreen.json (for now)
-6. **localization.js**: add header, full body, empty body and hint strings
+6. **localization.js**: add strings for launch header and launch hint